Francisco-Castro/over-the-air/README.md

 - When running the app there a bunch of log messages indicating how is the app working.
 Do not be overweling, this can be disable by adjusting the Logger configuration.

 ## Missing
-- Documentation is not included (tech debts)
+- Documentation is not included (tech debt)
 - More testing is needed (future tests would require mocks)